 It is estimated that during the southern dynasties around 520AD Bodhidharma traveled to China.
 He met with the emperor Wu, but his words for help fell on deaf ears so Bodhidharma traveled from the palace to the Hunan province.
 This is where he found the now legendary Shaolin temple and the martial history of Kempo truly began.
 When Bodhidharma arrived he was very disappointed to find the Shaolin monks in poor physical condition and unable to concentrate for any length of time on their meditation.

 Bodhidharma was said to have then gone to a cave in the mountain behind the temple for an unknown period of time to meditate on how to revive the Buddhists teachings and get the Shaolin monks back into shape and on the right path.
-(This sitting before the wall plays a much larger role in the history of Zen Buddhism) When Bodhidharma returned to the temple from his he instructed the monks in the 18 hands of Lo Han.
+(This sitting before the wall plays a much larger role in the history of Zen Buddhism) When Bodhidharma returned to the temple from his meditations he instructed the monks in the 18 hands of Lo Han.
 These postures were given to the monks to make them both physically and mentally stronger.
 Though their original intent was not for these methods to be utilized as fighting techniques, ironically these movements have served as the foundation for a large majority of martial arts taught today.
 The Shaolin priests studied and practiced these postures and did see improvements in their over all well-being, as well as, in their meditations.

 About a half a century after the death of Bodhidharma (Daruma), it is recorded that brigands attacked the temple and killed many monks.
 It is told that it appeared as though the temple would fall when suddenly, a monk known only as “The Begging Monk” defended the grounds and killed many of the attackers while eventually driving the others away.
-The remaining monks were very impressed with abilities of “the begging monk” and his effective hand and foot techniques against multiple attackers so that they began training under him in this martial system to learn better how to themselves and their temple.
+The remaining monks were very impressed with abilities of “the begging monk” and his effective hand and foot techniques against multiple attackers so that they began training under him in this martial system to learn better how to protect themselves and their temple.
 This method of fighting the begging monk displayed and taught is recorded as Chuan Fa or The Fist Method, and is the first real record of Kempo as a combat system.

 Over the next several centuries the Shaolin priests refined this system of Chuan Fa and began to emulate the fighting movements of the animals they observed in nature.
 The 18 Lo Han techniques became 72 and then expanded again to 172 techniques.
-Movements of Chi-na and Five Animal evolved in Chuan Fa ( Kempo).
+Movements of Chi-na and Five Animal forms evolved in Chuan Fa ( Kempo).

 The history of Chuan Fa and its evolution into Kempo during the following period becomes muddy and records scarce and often conflicting.
 The art is taught in China to this day and it expanded out to Okinawan Islands, the Rykyu Kingdoms and Japan.
 There the art of Chuan Fa (which pronounced in Japanese is Kem-po) evolved again.
 It literally translated to the “Law of The Fist”.
 It is known that many “wandering monks” traveled to the Islands off Japan and to the mainland teaching their Kempo ways and spreading the system.
 Many traveled sharing their Buddhists beliefs and the strength of Chuan Fa.
 This continued to allow the art to adapt and grow to serve the people who practiced it and is to this day why Kempo is often called a “living art”.